gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The community's voice clearly indicated the need for [verifying JaCoCo code coverage metrics](https://github.com/gradle/gradle/issues/824).
 The JaCoCo plugin in Gradle 3.4 verifies code coverage metrics and will fail the build if code coverage falls below a configurable threshold.
 The plugin is also [fully prepared to run on Java 9](https://github.com/gradle/gradle/issues/1006).

 Finally, [Gradle build scans](https://gradle.com) has become more convenient to use with the command-line options `--scan` and `--no-scan`.
-Builds no longer have the hassle of setting a "magic" system property `-Dscan`.
+Build users no longer have the hassle of setting a "magic" system property `-Dscan`.

 Enjoy this new version and let us know what you think!
 We are looking forward to your strong involvement in making Gradle even better.